CescaNeri/cloud-epm-thesis/presentation-cloud-epm.md

 Therefore, it is important to **update** the loading process **systematically** to allow the system to run smoothly and meet changes in business operations.

 ## Costs and Revenues Management

+Enterprise Performance Management encompasses various processes and methodologies aimed at managing and improving the **financial performance** of an organization.
+**Revenue** and **cost** management play crucial roles in EPM, ensuring effective financial planning and analysis.

+In this regard, while working on various sections of the EPM solution, two **implementations** emerged as particularly relevant, showcasing how **Oracle Cloud EPM** can meet specific needs of customers: Cost Allocation and Intercompany Management.

 ###  Slide 1 - Cost Allocation
 ### Slide 2 - Cost Allocation